 Atish Ranjan – Atishranjan.com

 To become a successful blogger, you need to put in a lot of hard work, and it takes time.
 Follow the next ten tips, and you will have a great start:1.
 Identify the niche you want to focus on your blog.

 1. Identify the niche you want to focus on your blog.

 2. Buy a domain name that is relevant and also buy another domain name for your name.
 Use .com, .net or .org extensions.

 3. Choose a fast, high-quality hosting for your WordPress site.
 If you are building an eCommerce store, then check here what are the best eCommerce platforms.

 4. Pick a nice theme that loads fast.
 Web hosting solutions and site owners tools like WP Engine can help with this as well.

-5. Create an opt-in for your blog and offer a gift to your readers in exchange for their email address.
+5. Create an opt-in for your blog posts and offer a gift to your readers in exchange for their email address.

 6. Find out what info your target audience is searching online and write valuable content on that topics.
 You can use keywords planner to check the competition for the keywords that you want to rank.